foomprep/robby.nvim/README.md

 ## Installation
 This plugins relies on commands used in [vim-fugitive](https://github.com/tpope/vim-fugitive).
 If you don't already use `vim-fugitive` please follow the instructions their to install before proceeding.
-You should already be using `vim-fugitive`.
-I repeat, you should be using `vim-fugitive`.

 The plugin also assumes you have `curl` installed on your system.